-Transfer Learning-Based Ensemble Model for Hot-rolled Steel Surface Defects Classification
+Transfer Learning-Based Ensemble Model for Hot-rolled Steel Surface Defect Classification

 DOI: